-The Proposed Action will encroach on a New Jersey Register listed property: the route of the Morris Canal.
+The Proposed Project will encroach on a New Jersey Register listed property: the route of the Morris Canal.
 The Authority submitted an Application for Project Authorization to HPO and to the gubernatorially appointed Historic Sites Council for review on April 30, 2024.
+Based on its review of the application, HPO determined on May 28, 2024 that the Project is in conformance with the Secretary of the Interior's Standards for the Treatment of Historic Properties and the Standards and Guidelines for Archeology and Historic Preservation and that the Project will not constitute an encroachment upon the Morris Canal and that the project may proceed as documented in the application.